-In this guide, we’ve outlined some of the best airline approved dog crates for air travel, flying and plane cargo.
+In this guide, we’ve outlined some of the best airline approved dog crates for air travel, flying and plane cargo and checked baggage.

-Because these dog crates go in the cargo area and not in cabin like a soft pet carrier, they should meet stricter regulations that ensure the safety of the pet/s.
+Because these dog crates go in the cargo area and not in the cabin area like a soft pet carrier, they should meet stricter regulations that ensure the safety of the pet/s.

 Ultimately, it is up to you to check the pet cargo regulations of the airline you are flying with for dog crates before you book your flight.